Free After-School Group Tutoring Program

-The Everyone Reading After-School Tutoring Program will take place once a week from November 1, 2016 through May 23, 2017.
-STUDENTS MUST BE CURRENTLY IN THIRD GRADE AND BORN IN 2008.
-Each selected student will have 60 minutes of small-group tutoring each session in phonics, using Wilson Reading System materials and methodology.
-The Wilson Reading Program is especially effective in improving decoding and spelling skills.
-The program does not address vocabulary development or comprehension.
+The Everyone Reading After-School Tutoring Program will take place once a week from November 2017 to May 2018.
+STUDENTS MUST BE CURRENTLY IN THIRD GRADE AND BORN IN 2009.
+Each selected student will have 50 minutes of small-group tutoring each session in phonics and fluency.
+The program will not address vocabulary development or comprehension.

 To be sure that this program is the most appropriate one for each student, we will screen applicants and select those who will benefit most.
 Based on the screening, children will be placed in appropriate groups.